gesellc/flash-mob-programming/README.md

         - Stay silent until actively asked by navigator (you can always celebrate moments of excellence)

 - Empathic Mob
-    - Mobbers listen closely to the navigator and practice empathy
+    - Listen closely to the navigator and practice empathy
     - **Stay aware of the navigator's intent** and situation
-    - When you become the navigator **bring that intention towards its natural conclusion**
+    - When you become the navigator **bring that intention further towards its natural conclusion**

 - Explicit TDD
     - Coding happens in cycles of writing a failing test, then make it pass with the simplest solution that might work, refactor whenever necessary